pantherb/setBfree/README.md

 Usage
 -----

+setBfree is available as 3 different variants:

+*   standalone JACK application with graphical user interface
+*   LV2 plugin (with optional GUI)
+*   commandline application

 Run `setBfree -h` for a quick overview. `setBfree --help` will output a lengthy list of available options and properties than can be modified.